IntelLabs/Open-Omics-Acceleration-Framework/pipelines/deepvariant-based-germline-variant-calling-fq2vcf/README.md

 ```

 ### Run the pipeline.
-Note that the script uses default setting for creating multiple mpi ranks based on the system configuration.
+Note that the script uses default setting for creating multiple MPI ranks based on the system configuration.
 ```bash
 bash run_pipeline_ec2.sh
 ```